0xPolygonMiden/miden-base/docs/architecture/state.md

 ## What is the purpose of state?

-By employing a concurrent state model with local execution and proving, Miden achieves three primary properties: preserving privacy, supporting parallel transactions, and reducing state-bloat by minimizing on-chain data storage (state bloat).
+By employing a concurrent `State` model with local execution and proving, Miden achieves three primary properties: preserving privacy, supporting parallel transactions, and reducing state-bloat by minimizing on-chain data storage.

-Miden’s state model focuses on:
+Miden’s `State` model focuses on:

 - **Concurrency:**
   Multiple transactions can be processed concurrently by distinct actors using local transaction execution which improves throughput and efficiency.